 Research shows that urban inhabitants suffer from cognitive fatigue.
 Finding greener pastures or stepping into a park nearby or even having office spaces with views of trees and nature helps the mind break out from the urban stimuli and has proved to reduce stress levels significantly.

 Nature shows its wonders on both – the young and the old.
-While it improves the attention span and concentration in the kids, it helps combat mental disorders like Alzheimer’s and Dementia in the elderly citizens.
+While it improves the attention span and concentration in the kids, it helps in coping with stress and mental disorders like Alzheimer’s or Dementia in the elderly citizens.

 Fresh and Innovative Ideas